 - Skipping meals because of “eating too much” in a previous meal

-- “Working off” a certain food
+- “Working off” a certain food with exercise

 - “Earning” a food for “being good” during “x” period of time